tetra3dprint/HemeraOdyssey/Build_Guide/06_Undercarriage.md

 ![02b](../img/Extruder_Assembly/02b.jpg)
 ![02c](../img/Extruder_Assembly/02c.jpg)
 ---
+* **Warning**, make sure you use the most recent vesrsion of the Undercarriage Left, the old version used 6mm instead of 8mm!!!
-* Insert 1x thin square nut into the hemera mounting hole and secure the undercarriage left with 2x 6mm bolts<br>
+* Insert 1x thin square nut into the hemera mounting hole and secure the undercarriage left with 2x 8mm bolts<br>
 ![04](../img/Extruder_Assembly/04.jpg)
 ![05](../img/Extruder_Assembly/05.jpg)
 ---
+* **Warning**, make sure you use the most recent vesrsion of the Undercarriage Left, the old version used 6mm instead of 8mm!!!
-* Insert 1x thin square nut into the hemera mounting hole and secure the undercarriage right with 2x 6mm bolts<br>
+* Insert 1x thin square nut into the hemera mounting hole and secure the undercarriage right with 2x 8mm bolts<br>
 ![06](../img/Extruder_Assembly/06.jpg)
 ![07](../img/Extruder_Assembly/07.jpg)
 ---